 Bluehost.com – Great for the beginner, smaller sites and for the budget-minded, this website hosting company is SUPER easy to get started with your website and setting up WordPress.
 See my three most recent blog articles on how to go from start to finish with this hosting company for a VERY affordable rate!

 Godaddy.com – I think pretty much everyone knows of Godaddy.
 I have used their services for years.
 Many people use them to purchase their domains even if they host their website someplace else.
 But their hosting is very affordable, and their down time is almost non-existent.
-I have also been very pleased with their customer service.

 I have used this service for many years.
 There was a time when stock photos cost hundreds of dollars and you either had to pay that money, go without images, or make your own.
 But several years ago, iStockphoto.com, or iStock by Getty as it is now called, finally made good stock images available to the masses.
 You can purchase them one at a time, or purchase credits if you know you will be back for more (the credits get you a lower price per image).
 They offer not only photos, but illustrations and video.
 A tried and true service!

 A wonderful resource for FREE photos.
 You’re not always going to win here, but this is the first place I go for my own website images.

 This is an amazing website that lets you pull graphics together for blog articles, web pages, PDF documents and many more formats.
 You may be thinking, “I have no ability to create decent looking layouts!”
 Well, my friend, they provide you pre-designed pieces with graphics and type already in place.
 You can change the colors and the text, add your own logo and there you have it!
 Or you can pull it together piece by piece.
 Many times your graphic will be free and ready for download as soon as you have created it.
 Some of the illustrations and photos cost $1.
 Yes ONE dollar.
 Pretty sweet, huh?!